 In 1929, Mr. Thomas J. Dorsey of Philadelphia, in memory of his daughter Helen Katharine Dorsey, a former teacher at Atlanta University, established the Helen Katharine Dorsey Memorial Scholarship.
-The scholarship covers tuition for a year and is awarded by the faculty to a deserving student.
+The scholarship is awarded by the faculty to a deserving student.